Internal Actions - UI Inspector

 Using the UI Inspector

-While enabled, centering the cursor on a UI element and pressing Control/Cmd+Alt when clicking the mouse reveals the properties of the Swing component.
+While enabled, centering the cursor on a UI element and pressing Ctrl/Cmd+Alt when clicking the mouse reveals the properties of the Swing component.

 Various components used in the IntelliJ Platform expose additional properties.
 These can be useful to locate the underlying implementation, related Action, etc.